Maweiqun: Construction and design

 According to Wang Qi, a Ming dynasty scholar, the faqun could be tied inside the undergarments in order to "expand the skirt to look like an umbrella",' akin to a crinoline.
 According to Wang Qi, when people were fat, they would wear one faqun, but when they were thin, they would wear two or three faqun.
 The use of horsehair would provide structure and stiffness which would make an outerskirt spread outwards making it look like an umbrella.

 History in Chinese records

 The skill of weaving of horse-hair was rare in China.
 According to the by Lu Rong (1436–1494), maweiqun was originally imported in the capital of the Ming dynasty from Joseon where people could buy them, but at that time, no one in the capital had the ability to weave them.
-Upon its introduction in the capital, the maweiqun was initially only worn by rich merchants, youth of nobility, and singing courtesans; but eventually, it was later worn by many military officials.
+Upon its introduction in the capital, the maweiqun was initially only worn by rich merchants, youth of nobility, and singing courtesans; but eventually, it was later worn by even military officials.
 Later on, it is only when some people in the capital of the Ming dynasty started to produce it and sell it that more people to wear it regardless of social status and become widely accepted.
-According to Lu Rong, many court officials (朝官) were wearing it in the late years of reign of Chenghua.
+According to Lu Rong, some court officials (朝官) were wearing it in the late years of reign of Chenghua.